2016–17 PCA Lectures & Special Events

 Time: 7:00 p.m.

-Co-sponsored by: Lexington Community Education and the Waldorf PCA
+Co-sponsored by: Waldorf PCA and Lexington Community Education

 In today’s preschool and kindergarten classrooms, learning has been reduced to scripted lessons and suspect metrics that too often undervalue a child’s intelligence while overtaxing the child’s growing brain.
 These mismatched expectations wreak havoc on the family: parents fear that if they choose the “wrong” preschool program, their child won’t get into the “right” college.
 But Yale early childhood expert Erika Christakis says our fears are wildly misplaced.